Mylittleswift/mylittleswift.github.io/README.md

-# Welcome to Joey's homepage and project introductions!
+# Welcome to Joey's resume and project introductions!

 Hi, I'm Joey.
 I'm a mobile app developer in SF Bay Area, recently, my interesting/focus is health and fitness app development on iPhones & Apple Watches.